 ENCW 320A.
 Writers Read.
 1 Unit.

 In this reading intensive course, students examine analytically and use as models for their own creative work the craft of contemporary writers.
 Rotating genres.
-Writing-intensive course.
+Writing enhanced course.

+This course focuses on Stetson's Health and Wellness Value.
 Writers, mystics, pilgrims, and political activists have long championed the power of walking and its link to personal, societal, and cultural transformation.
 From Wordsworth’s nature walks to Benjamin’s city ambles, walking has inspired a great literary tradition.
 Buddhist monks, Christian labyrinth meditators, and ancient and modern pilgrims have valued walking for its spiritual benefits.
 Political activists like King and Ghandi knew the power of marching to instigate political change.
 In this junior seminar, we will use the texts of great walkers/writers to inspire us in our own walking, writing, and wrangling as we explore how walking can transform our ethical, spiritual, and creative lives.
 The course will include extensive field work (real walking), intensive creative-nonfiction writing, individual presentations, and class discussions.
+Junior Seminar.

 ENCW 385.
 Independent Study.
 0.5 or 1 Units.